Probing topological relation between high density and low density region of 2MASS with hexagon cells: Hexagon cells

-as a measure of the degree to which the observed frequency of cells exceeds its random expectation for each different structure defined by $n_1$ and $\tau(m_1,m_2)$. $O$ is for observed sample, $R$ is for random sample.
+Where $O$ is for the observed sample, $R$ is for the random sample, and $\chi$ measures the degree by which the observed frequency of cells exceeds its random expectation for each different structure defined by $n_1$ and $\tau(m_1,m_2)$.